Calathea musaica Care Indoors; Watering, Light, Fertilizer, Repotting, Common Problems

 How to fix it

-Inconsistent watering Water when the top 2-3 inches of soil dry out but do not allow the soil to dry out completely.
-Do not water on a schedule.
+Underwatering: Water when the top 1-2 inches of soil dry out and do not allow the soil to dry out completely for a long period.

-Temperature stress: Keep the plant away from drafts emanating from AC units, heat sources, windy doors, drafty windows, hot stoves among others.
+Drafts: Keep the plant away from sources of drafts like AC units, heat sources, windy doors, drafty windows among others.

 Brown leaf tips and edges